-For tidal portions of the Indian River, Rehoboth Bay and Little Assawoman Bay watersheds, the water quality criterion for dissolved inorganic nitrogen is a seasonal average of 0.14 mg/l as N, and for dissolved inorganic phosphorus a seasonal average of 0.01 mg/l.
-For those stations where sampling events occurred on at least ten different days during the assessment period, the available data for the months of March to October from each station will be averaged and confidence intervals on the averages determined.
-The lower confidence limit on the averages will be compared to the above values to assess attainment of desired nutrient levels in these waters.
-Segments with one or more stations whose lower confidence limit on their seasonal average are above the criteria will be considered to be not fully supporting the aquatic life use (Category 5).
+For tidal portions of the Indian River, Rehoboth Bay and Little Assawoman Bay watersheds, the water quality criterion for dissolved inorganic nitrogen is a seasonal average of 0.14 mg/l, and for dissolved inorganic phosphorus a seasonal average of 0.01 mg/l.
+For those stations where sampling events occur on at least ten different days during the assessment period, the available data for the months of March to October from each station are averaged and confidence intervals on the averages are determined.
+The lower confidence limit on the averages is compared to the above values to assess attainment of desired nutrient levels in those waters.
+Assessment units with one or more stations whose lower confidence limit on the seasonal average will be above the criteria will be not fully supporting the aquatic life use (Category 5).

-For the remaining waters of the State, the Department has been developing and implementing nutrient and dissolved oxygen TMDLs using target values for total nitrogen of 2-3 mg/l and total phosphorus levels of 0.1 to 0.2 mg/l.
-These target values were developed in order to implement the narrative provisions in the Surface Water Quality Standards.
-For those stations with sampling events on at least ten different days during the five-year assessment period the data will be averaged and lower confidence limits on the averages calculated and compared to the maximum values above.
-Segments with one or more stations whose lower confidence limit on their average nutrient concentrations are above the target values will considered to be not fully supporting the aquatic life use (Category 5).
+For the remaining waters of the state, the Department has been developing and implementing nutrient TMDLs to achieve DO targets.
+The state utilizes threshold values of 2-3 mg/l for total nitrogen and 0.1 to 0.2 mg/l for total phosphorus to meet TMDL goals.
+These target values were developed in order to implement the narrative provisions in the Surface Water Quality Standards (WQS).
+For those stations with sampling events on at least ten different days during the five-year assessment period, data are averaged and lower confidence limits on the averages are calculated and compared to the maximum values above.

+- Stations whose lower confidence limit for the 5-year average total nitrogen or total phosphorus levels are above documented threshold levels will not be fully supporting the aquatic life use (Category 5). - Assessment units with one or more stations whose lower confidence limit for the average nutrient concentrations are above the target values will not be fully supporting the aquatic life use (Category 5).

-The following conditions will also result in segments being listed in Category 5.
+Any of the following conditions will also result in assessment units being listed in Category 5:

 - There were documented cases of nuisance algal blooms or excessive macrophyte growth.
-These cases violate Section 4.1.1.3 of Delaware's Standards which require waters of the State to be free from substances that may result in a dominance of nuisance species; - 2.
-Detailed, site-specific monitoring studies indicated a strong linkage between nutrient levels and indicators of eutrophication such as high chlorophyll-a concentrations, extreme daily variation in dissolved oxygen levels, and high sediment oxygen demand; or - 3.
-For ERES waters, a long-term trend analysis indicates a statistically significant increase in nutrient levels over time.
+These cases violate Section 4.1.1.3 of Delaware's Standards which require waters of the state to be free from substances that may result in a dominance of nuisance species. - Detailed, site-specific monitoring studies indicated a strong linkage between nutrient levels and indicators of eutrophication such as high chlorophyll-a concentrations, extreme daily variation in dissolved oxygen levels, and high sediment oxygen demand. - For waters of exceptional recreational or ecological significance (ERES), a longterm trend analysis indicates a statistically significant increase in nutrient levels over time.
 Such increases are inconsistent with the short-term goal of "holding the line" on water quality in ERES waters.
 Such increases are also inconsistent with the long-term goal of restoring those waters, to the extent feasible, to their natural state.